felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/thoughts-about-book.png" position="center" caption="" >}}

-## Tip 9: Number your notebook's pages
+## Idea 9: Number your notebook's pages

 If your notebook doesn't have page numbers already (most don't), I strongly recommend that you number your pages yourself.
 This is